A pub with debate, discussion and ghost stories

-Ciaran, the seventh generation of Kavanaghs, has little time to talk of ghosts as he is busy rustling up delicious, good value tapas, in the modern side of John Kavanagh’s bar, known to all as The Gravediggers.
+Ciaran, the seventh generation of Kavanaghs, has little time to talk of ghosts as he is busy rustling up delicious, good value tapas, in the modern side of John Kavanagh’s bar – which is known to all as The Gravediggers.

-Situated in the picturesque Prospect Square at the original entrance to the graveyard, the Gravediggers looks pretty much the same as when the first Kavanagh opened it in 1833.
+Situated in the picturesque Prospect Square at the original entrance to the graveyard, The Gravediggers looks pretty much the same as when the first Kavanagh opened it in 1833.
 It has that warm, conversation-enhancing feel that solid wood, brass and centuries of nicotine bring to the table.

 Ciaran readily admits that the movie side of things helps: not alone do you get paid, but it enhances the reputation of the bar.
-The fact that it is situated slightly off the beaten track also boosts that “hidden treasure” feel.
+The fact that it is situated slightly off the beaten track also boosts that ‘hidden treasure’ feel.

 I certainly recall the first time I went there some 25 years ago.
 It was one of those misty autumnal evenings when the scent of decaying leaves merges with firework sulphur.
 You turn off the busy main road and find yourself in that charming, quiet square.
-And there on the opposite side, by the cemetery gate, lit-up and beckoning, was the Gravediggers.
+And there on the opposite side, by the cemetery gate, lit-up and beckoning, was The Gravediggers.

-“This is pure James Joyce,” I thought.
+“This is pure James Joyce,” I thought at the time.
 And that’s not just Irish sentimentality.
-The Lonely Planet Guidebook recently featured the Gravediggers in their 50 hidden treasures of Europe.
-“And that’s been quite a boost for business,” Ciaran says.
+A few years ago, The Lonely Planet Guidebook featured The Gravediggers in its 50 hidden treasures of Europe list.
+“That’s been quite a boost for business,” Ciaran says.

 “Yeah.
 The infamous Luke Kelly funeral.
-I was an impressionable young lad and they all came in, Ronnie Drew, U2, the rest of The Dubliners, The Chieftains, everybody who was anybody!”
+I was an impressionable young lad and they all came in: Ronnie Drew, U2, the rest of The Dubliners, The Chieftains – everybody who was anybody!”
 Ciaran says with a wistful look.
 “They had a few drinks.
 Then out came the instruments and they started to tune up.
 It would have been something special,” he says.

-So they packed up the instruments and they left.
-“It would have been the best session ever, and especially in the pub that didn’t have any music, it would have gone down in legend.
-But that was the rule – it’s a place to just drink, it’s always been about the drinking,” Ciaran says.
+So they packed up their instruments and left.
+“It would have been the best session ever and, especially in the pub that didn’t have any music, it would have gone down in legend.
+But that was the rule – it’s a place to just drink.
+It’s always been about the drinking,” Ciaran says.